Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Results

+{ Comparison to experimentally obtained diffusion barriers is also not so straightforward, which is related to the difficulties of extracting this parameter from experiments, or even identifying the microscopic nature of the diffusing species, as discussed in ref. \cite{senocrate2019solid}.
+Not questioning the identifications, values of 0.15-0.20 eV \cite{Reichert2020} and $0.29\pm 0.06$ eV \cite{futscher2019quantification} have been reported for iodide interstitials in MAPbI$_3$, and 0.20-0.36 eV \cite{tammireddy2021temperature}, $0.40\pm0.01$ eV \cite{schmidt2024consistent} and 0.60-0.68 eV \cite{Eames2015ionic} for iodide vacancies.}

-A closer examination of the activation energies and pre-exponential factors in \autoref{tab:table1} reveals a relationship, where a larger activation barrier corresponds to a larger pre-exponential factor (figure given in SI Note 6).
-From ~\autoref{eqn:equation1} this implies that a change in the latter partly compensates for a change in the former, such that the diffusion coefficient is less affected by these changes.
-As an example, whereas the activation barrier for $\mathrm{I_{I}^{-}}$ migration is almost double that for $\mathrm{V_{I}^{+}}$ migration, see ~\autoref{tab:table1}, the pre-exponential factor is more than an order of magnitude larger.
-This results in the diffusion coefficients at room temperature ${D_{300\mathrm{K}}}$ for $\mathrm{I_{I}^{-}}$ and $\mathrm{V_{I}^{-}}$ being of the same order of magnitude.
+A closer examination of the activation energies and pre-exponential factors in Table~\ref{tab:table1} reveals a relationship, where a larger activation barrier corresponds to a larger pre-exponential factor (figure given in SI Note 8).
+From Equation~\ref{eqn:equation1} this implies that a change in the latter partly compensates for a change in the former, such that the diffusion coefficient is less affected by these changes. {As an example, whereas the activation barrier for $\mathrm{I_{I}^{-}}$ migration is \SI{0.05}{eV} higher than that for $\mathrm{V_{I}^{+}}$ migration, see Table~\ref{tab:table1}, the pre-exponential factor is almost five times larger.} This results in the diffusion coefficients at room temperature ${D_{300\mathrm{K}}}$ for $\mathrm{I_{I}^{-}}$ and $\mathrm{V_{I}^{-}}$ being of the same order of magnitude.

 Such a (partial) compensation between changes in the activation barrier and in the pre-exponential factor was also reported in experiments by in ref. \cite{Reichert2020} for \ce{MAPbI_{3}}, characterizing the migration of MA and I related defects, and categorizing this compensation under the Meyer-Neldel rule.
 That rule relates the pre-exponential factor of a reaction (or diffusion) rate to the entropy of the transition state, and states that an increase in the energy of the transition state (the activation energy) is accompanied by an increase in its entropy.
-The two increases then (partially) compensate one another in their effect on the reaction (or diffusion) rate, see SI Note 6 \cite{meyer1937,du2022optimizing,Takamure2022}.
+The two increases then (partially) compensate one another in their effect on the reaction (or diffusion) rate, see {SI Note 8} \cite{meyer1937,du2022optimizing,Takamure2022}.